Google Cloud Next: Meeting the enterprise where it lives | ZDNet

-With three years under his belt as CEO of Google Cloud, by now Thomas Kurian's stamp on the organization should be clear.
+With three years under his belt as CEO of Google Cloud, by now Thomas Kurian's stamp on the organization is clear.
 That was one of the subthemes of last week's Google NEXT conference.

-As a cloud provider that's had a later start that AWS and Azure, it shouldn't be surprising that Google Cloud has been on a hiring spree.
-But it's notable, especially at the upper management level, that many of the joiners have come from the ranks of established enterprise vendors, with the latest being the appointment of Gerrit Kazmaier, formerly of SAP, as head of Google's Data and AI Cloud.
-They have provided the outside-in perspective that was long missing from the Googleplex.
+As a cloud provider that's had a later start than Amazon Web Services (AWS) and Microsoft Azure, it shouldn't be surprising that Google Cloud has been on a hiring spree.
+But it's notable, especially at the upper management level, that many of the recent hires have come from the ranks of established enterprise vendors.
+The latest is Gerrit Kazmaier, formerly of SAP, as head of Google's Data and AI Cloud.
+These new faces have provided the outside-in perspective that was long missing from the Googleplex.

 Even if the underlying technology is unique, such as with Cloud Spanner or the AI portfolio, Google is wrapping those services with more familiar onramps.
 Last week at NEXT, Google announced the preview for a PostgreSQL API to Cloud Spanner.
 Before this, enterprises looking to implement this service, which provides a distributed, highly global scale, strongly consistent global transaction database, had to learn a new platform.
 As Big on Data bro Andrew Brust covered in his data and AI roundup, Spanner now sports a PostgreSQL shell atop its unique storage engine.